GoogleCloudPlatform/cloud-sql-proxy/README.md

 Enables the proxy to use Cloud SQL IAM database authentication.
 This will cause the proxy to use IAM account credentials for database user authentication.
 For details, see [Overview of Cloud SQL IAM database authentication][iam-auth].
-NOTE: This feature only works with Postgres database instances.
+NOTE: This feature only works with Postgres and Mysql database instances.

 ### Connection Flags